 Ghanaian singer-songwriter, Gyakie is back with what is sounding like yet another big song, steadily proving why she’s one of our favourites.
-The new dancehall influenced tune is titled “Whine”, was produced by Ground Up Chale’s super producer Yung D3mz and is taken of her forthcoming debut EP.
+The new dancehall-influenced tune is titled “Whine”, which was produced by Ground Up Chale’s super producer Yung D3mz and is taken from her forthcoming debut EP.

 Dani Draco & Moor Sound – Ready

 Labadi Music’s Dani Draco works with RGG Studios producer Moor Sound on his debut single of 2020.
 “Ready” is speculated to be the lead single of a forthcoming collaborative project from the duo.
 Crooning about getting his money right, “Ready” is a modern R&B cut that sees Dani Draco lay his silvery vocals over a jutting 808 beset instrumental produced by Moor Sound.

 Deriff Productions act Cocotreyy finally unlocks her debut release of the calendar year.
 Tagged “Star Gyal”, the rising songstress’ latest release is an aggressively presented dancehall cut produced by BPM Boss.
 Watch the fast-paced Yaw Phanta-directed music video below.

 Following the success of earlier released highlife number “Mafe Wo”, gifted singer-songwriter Biqo outdoors yet another smooth record titled “Palms” which features fellow Super Jazz Club collective member Tano Jackson.
 The sultry sax-infused number was produced by TheFlowerPapi who is also credited for co-writing the song with Biqo and Tano Jackson.